-CanAlaska maintains 8 other projects in the Athabasca basin and 3 projects in British Columbia.
-These "other" projects have value to the Company but are not being actively explored, other than reviews and reporting.
+CanAlaska maintains 8 other projects in the Athabasca basin 3 project in British Columbia.
+These other projects have value to the Company but are not being actively explored, other than reviews and reporting.
 A number of these projects are being marketed for sale or joint venture, and the company hopes to realize increased value in the future.